PANCREATIC ISLETS ALLOTRANSPLANTATION

 Pancreatic islet allo transplantation has been developed as a minimal invasive procedure as an alternative to a whole pancreas transplant to avoid major surgery and the related complications.

-However, since islet cells are isolated from a deceased donor pancreas, the patient still requires the same immunosuppression and similar management as after the whole pancreas transplantation described above.
+However, since the islets are isolated from a deceased donor pancreas, the patient still requires the same immunosuppression and similar management as after the whole pancreas transplantation described above.

 A pancreas comes from a deceased donor, just as a whole organ pancreas does,however, we select the donor pancreas based on special islet related criteria that was developing through a multi-center collaboration (see publication).